telerik/blazor-docs/_contentTemplates/editor/general.md

 * JavaScript&mdash;ProseMirror is a JavaScript library and the schema uses JavaScript syntax.
 * [ProseMirror Schema](https://prosemirror.net/docs/guide/#schema)&mdash;The schema structure and its children ([nodes](https://prosemirror.net/docs/ref/#model.NodeType) and [marks](https://prosemirror.net/docs/ref/#model.MarkType)).

+Modifying the ProseMirror Schema is outside of the Editor scope and we do not provide support for such customizations.

 #end

 #prosemirror-schema-general-info